lake-wg/authz/draft-selander-lake-authz.md

 The (potentially constrained) device (U) wants to enroll into a domain over a constrained link.
 The device authenticates and enforces authorization of the (non-constrained) domain authenticator (V) with the help of a voucher conveying authorization information.
+The voucher has a similar role as in {{RFC8366}} but should be considerably more compact.
 The domain authenticator, in turn, authenticates the device and authorizes its enrollment into the domain.

 The procedure is assisted by a (non-constrained) enrollment server (W) located in a non-constrained network behind the domain authenticator, e.g. on the Internet, providing information to the device (the voucher) and to the domain authenticator as part of the protocol.